slacy/openmusictheory.github.io/compoundThemes.md

 ---
 ## Compound period ##

 The compound period (also called the *16-bar period* because its typical form is 16 bars long) is made of *two themes* instead of *two phrases*.
-Like an [8-bar period](period.html), the two halves of the compound period exhibit [antecedent](themeFunctions.html#antecedent) and[consequent](themeFunctions.html#consequent) function.
+Like an [8-bar period](period.html), the two halves of the compound period exhibit [antecedent](themeFunctions.html#antecedent) and [consequent](themeFunctions.html#consequent) function.

-The thematic types available to the two halves of the compound period must be conducive to the functions of antecedent and consequent: the initiating phrase of the first theme will act as a basic idea, and the concluding half as a contrasting idea with a weak cadence; and the initiating phrase of the second theme should bring back the BI from the first theme, and its concluding CI will end with a strong cadence.
+The thematic types available to the two halves of the compound period must be conducive to the functions of antecedent and consequent:
+- the initiating phrase of the first theme will act as a basic idea, and the concluding half as a contrasting idea with a weak cadence;
+- the initiating phrase of the second theme should bring back the BI from the first theme, and its concluding CI will end with a strong cadence.

-These functional requirements tend to result in one of two types of compound period:
+These functional requirements tend to result in only two types of compound period.

 ###A Compound Period Comprised of Two Sentences